AssetFetch/spec/spec.md

 The URI and parameters for the balance endpoint are communicated by the provider to the client through the `provider_configuration` datablock.

-- The `data` field for this endpoint SHOULD contain the `unlock_balance` datablock, if asset unlocking is used.
+- The `data` field for this endpoint SHOULD contain the `unlock_status` datablock, if asset unlocking is used.
 - The `data` field for this endpoint MAY contain the `user` datablock.